BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 Yukari Ichiyouji

-The only Western release I know about of this title was from Escapi Corp's Virtually Real label...and this was a Western Europe release, meaning that it was in PAL video standard (North America and Japan is NTSC) and Region 2, so proceed with caution if you're interested and live in North America.
-Why all the past tense?
-Well, Escapi's website seems to be gone, so I think the company itself may also be.
-If anyone can tell me for sure, please do.
+Not licensed.
+The only Western release I know about of this title is from Escapi Corp's Virtually Real label...and this is a Western Europe release, meaning that it's in PAL video standard (North America and Japan is NTSC) and Region 2, so proceed with caution if you're interested and live in North America.

 Just a Line.